Jayllyz/setupWSL/README.md

 ## Configuration :wrench:

-### Windows Terminal
+### Terminal

-1. Open Microsoft Store and install [Windows Terminal](https://apps.microsoft.com/store/detail/windows-terminal/9N0DX20HK701?hl=fr-fr&gl=fr&rtc=1).

-   > This terminal is a modern, fast, efficient, powerful, and productive terminal application for users of command-line tools and shells like Command Prompt, PowerShell, and WSL.

-2. Open Windows Terminal and click on the settings icon in the top right corner.

-3. In the settings, click on the dropdown menu under "Default profile" and select your desired Linux distribution.
+   I recommend using [Windows Terminal](https://aka.ms/terminal) or [WezTerm](https://wezfurlong.org/wezterm/), they are both great and have a lot of features to enhance your development experience.

-4. Don't forget to set Windows Terminal as your default terminal and you're good to go!
+ > Don't forget to set your new terminal as your default terminal and you're good to go!

 ### Better terminal with Zsh